 We want to apply for designation with the intent that, if designated, we will operate as a magnet school.
 Is this acceptable?

 No. T-STEM and ECHSs are not magnet programs.
-T-STEM Academies and ECHSs should serve all students with a special emphasis on underrepresented populations (economically disadvantaged, at-risk, ELL, and first generation college goers).
+T-STEM Academies and ECHSs should serve all students, with a special emphasis on underrepresented populations (economically disadvantaged, at-risk, ELL, and first-generation college goers).

 What are the benefits of becoming a T-STEM Academy?

-Benefits of designation include recognition as an approved T-STEM Academy; membership in the T-STEM and College and Career Readiness School Models Network; invitations to convenings (special events hosted by TEA and Educate Texas); access to professional development, technical assistance, and research-based best practices.
+Benefits of designation include recognition as an approved T-STEM Academy; membership in the T-STEM and College and Career Readiness School Models Network; invitations to convenings (special events hosted by TEA and Educate Texas); and access to professional development, technical assistance, and research-based best practices.

 Why should we be interested in STEM education?

 STEM education is inherently grounded in scientific inquiry, which is a fundamental skill needed for problem solving and the development of higher-order thinking skills.
 Also, STEM education is the doorway to economic opportunity.
 A recent study from the Georgetown Center on Education and the Workforce found that traditional STEM jobs have grown faster than job growth overall for decades, and this trend will continue at least through 2018.